 Koss Corporation Releases Third Quarter Results

-/EIN News/ -- Koss Corporation Releases Third Quarter Results, May 11, 2023 (GLOBE NEWSWIRE) -- Koss Corporation (NASDAQ: KOSS) (the “Company”), the U.S. based high-fidelity headphone company, has reported its results for the third quarter ended March 31, 2023.
+Koss Corporation Releases Third Quarter Results, May 11, 2023 (GLOBE NEWSWIRE) -- Koss Corporation KOSS (the "Company"), the U.S. based high-fidelity headphone company, has reported its results for the third quarter ended March 31, 2023.

 Sales for the third quarter ended March 31, 2023 were $3,369,160, which is a 27.3% decline compared to $4,634,552 for the same period in the prior year.
 The net loss for the three months was $232,853 compared to net income of $403,204 for the third quarter of the prior year.
 Basic and diluted loss per common share for the quarter was $0.03 compared to basic and diluted income per common share of $0.04 for the same three-month period one year ago.